EthanVanH/GraphicsEngine/A4/README.txt

 2. Results and Product Evaluation

 2.1 Results
-    The results of this program are working as intended from my understanding of the requirements.
-It models a shape and then translates the shape using a system of linear equations in the form of a matrix.
-The World matrix is functioning at this point as just a way to expand from a model coordinate system.
-The view matrix can be modified to change the view volume easily.
-The viewport is set as required in project specification, by its spherical coordinates
-    C(r*cos(psi)cos(thera), r*cos(psi)*sin(theta), r*sin(psi))
+    he viewport is set as required in project specification, by its spherical coordinates C(r*cos(psi)cos(thera), r*cos(psi)*sin(theta), r*sin(psi))

 2.2 Product Evaluation
     The program is currently unstable.
 All variables are controlled.
 It is currently impossible to currently model shapes other than a cube, and cylinder.
 Shape modeling is a low priority fix.
     As of the implementation of Brezenhams algorithm, we have lost lines again so images are drawn only with verticies.
 This will be fixed for the demo.
+    Certain aspects disabled in code in preparation for allowing user input, planned for demo.
+Culling and clipping work ok. rastorization works except for some edge cases. we have not implemented the removal of extreme values so polygons overlap and look odd.
 *******************************************************************
 3. Technical Discussion